Jaelumz/SQL-Project/starting_with_questions.md

 order by sum(product) desc
 ```
 Answer:
-It is evident that visitors from most countries order apparel on the website as that is the most ordered product category from the top 3 countries with the highest order by productcategories (US, India and Japan).
+It is clear that visitors from most countries order apparel on the website as that is the most ordered product category from the top 3 countries with the highest order by productcategories (US, India and Japan).
-Apparel is also the most ordered product category from 4 out of the top 5 cities with the highest orders grouped by productcategories.
+Furthermore, Apparel is the most ordered product category from 4 out of the top 5 cities with the highest orders grouped by productcategories.

 **Question 4: What is the top-selling product from each city/country?
 Can we find any pattern worthy of noting in the products sold?**